sausman/tiles-challenge/README.md

 * When the user clicks on a tile, it dissapears
 * When (if) the last tile is clicked, the tile board is replaced with a list of the 10 most chosen strings along with their click counts.
 * Clicking on one of the tiles errors out and turns red (raise an exception on the action method)
-* A Sidekiq worker should process jobs asyncronously from the queue and persist them in a mongo database.
+* A Sidekiq worker processes jobs asyncronously from the queue then persists the changes to a mongo database.

 ## Guidelines